nocomplexity/FreeAndOpenMachineLearning/architecture.rst

 * Incorrect and
 * useless.

 So meta data and quality matters.
 Data only becomes valuable when certain minimal quality properties are met.
-For instance if you plan to use raw data for automating creating translating text you will soon discover that spelling and good use of grammar do matter.
+For instance if you plan to use raw data for automating creating translating text you will discover that spelling and good use of grammar do matter.
 So the quality of the data input is an import factor of the quality of the output.
 E.g. automated Google translation services still struggle with many quality aspects, since a lot of data captures (e.g. captured text documents or emails) are full of style,grammar and spell faults.

 Data science is a social process.
 Data is generated by people within a social context.
-Data scientists are social people who will have to do a lot of communication with all kind of business stakeholders.
+Data scientists are social people who do a lot of communication with all kind of business stakeholders.
 Data scientist should not work in isolation because the key thing is to find out what story is told within the data set and what import story is told over the data set.

 Data Tools
 ^^^^^^^^^^^^^

 Without data machine learning stops.
-For machine learning you will be dealing with large complex data sets (maybe even big data) and the only way to make machine learning applicable is data cleaning and preparation.
+For machine learning you deal with large complex data sets (maybe even big data) and the only way to make machine learning applicable is data cleaning and preparation.
 So  you need good tools to handle data.

-The number of tools you will need will depend of the quality of your data sets, your experience, development environment and other choice you will have to make in your solution architecture.
-But a view use cases where good solid data tools will help are:
+The number of tools you need depends of the quality of your data sets, your experience, development environment and other choice you must make in your solution architecture.
+But a view use cases where good solid data tools certainly help are:

 * Data visualization and viewer tools; Good data exploration tools give visual information about the data sets without a lot of custom programming.
 * Data filtering, data transformation and data labelling;